dij0s/PETAL/thesis/bachelor_thesis.typ

 They also concluded that this research proved practical real-world city management application as it enables efficient processing of urban planning tasks while maintaining high relevance in responses and shortening task completion time from days to hours.

 The ITMO study presents a research-driven implementation of LLM agents focusing on decision support through integration with urban data platforms which curate and process urban data to provide insights and recommendations for urban planning and management.
-Rather than relying on these large-scale platforms, the present thesis explores the potential of leveraging publicly available data from federal and cantonal sources while also considering the interface with municipal archives and residents' files.
+Rather than relying on these large-scale platforms, the present work explores the potential of leveraging publicly available data from federal and cantonal sources while also considering the interface with municipal archives and residents' files.
 This work strongly values the user experience with efforts in enhancing conversational interactions through preference-driven reporting and improving the clarity and quality of reported decisions.
 It neither serves as a continuation nor a re-implementation of the ITMO study, but rather represents an independent application of AI agents to a related use case specifically adapted to the context of a Bachelor's thesis and shaped by my practical implementation choices and problem-solving approach.
 Any solution designed and implemented around similar goals and data-related constraints, regardless of the specificities of the use case, may result in an architecture that is somewhat similar.

 As we forget about the use case and consider more generic research on the matter, we encounter  publications that rather focus on the optimization of various aspects of AI agents, such as their scalability, efficiency and robustness.
-While this work tackles some of these challenges, it does not incorporate major research efforts into these areas.
+While this thesis tackles some of these challenges, it does not incorporate major research efforts into these areas.

 Another AI-centric solution relevant to this use case is aino#footnote("https://www.aino.world/"), described on their homepage as an _AI GIS Analyst for Urban planning teams_.
 Developed and marketed in the United States, it is a commercial business solution offering a platform where an AI analyzes sites and provides visual insights from simple questions.
 This solution inspired me into a few design and user experience improvements in my work as no implementation details are provided.

-These two points of view position this work within the fast-changing field of AI-driven solutions for urban planning and beyond.
+These two points of view position this project within the fast-changing field of AI-driven solutions for urban planning and beyond.

 = Methodology <methodology>

-The following chapter provides an overview of the methodology that has been adopted in this work and describes the approach taken to design, implement and further evaluate the proposed solution.
+The following chapter provides an overview of the methodology that has been adopted in this thesis and describes the approach taken to design, implement and further evaluate the proposed solution.
 A clear emphasis is put onto the key decisions that have shaped the solution throughout its development as this chapter aims to offer full transparency and reproducibility which enables readers to understand the rationale and structure behind it.

 == Requirements